 Facebook

-Here are the benefits of tooth flossing!
+Here are the benefits of tooth flossing

-dental flossing oral hygiene
+tooth oral hygiene

 There are a number of benefits to flossing daily, including reduced risk of cavities, better breath, elimination of plaque, and stronger teeth.
 While brushing alone is helpful for keeping your teeth clean and preventing tooth decay, it does not remove plaque from all areas of your teeth and gums, leading to the formation of bacteria which can cause bad breath and further dental problems.